ClaireCooper/git-oush/README.md

 ## Installation

 - Clone this repo
-- Add the repo to your path variable
+- Add the src folder to your path variable

 ## Usage